nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M03 - Project Configuration/L7 - Spring Boot Default Properties.md

 In this lesson, we’ll see how Spring Boot defines the configuration properties that allow us to customize the behavior it provides out of the box according to our needs.

-The relevant module you need to import when you're starting with this lesson is: [default-properties-start](https://github.com/eugenp/learn-spring/tree/module3/default-properties-start)
+The relevant module for lesson is: [default-properties-end](https://github.com/nbicocchi/spring-boot-course/tree/module3/default-properties-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [default-properties-end](https://github.com/eugenp/learn-spring/tree/module3/default-properties-end)

 ## Spring Boot and Application Properties